Community safety

 • report every incident so a full record can be built

-• consider joining or forming a neighbourhood watch group
+• consider joining or forming a Neighbourhood Watch group

 Reporting is essential, even if a police officer does not attend immediately, your reports still matter and still influence what action is taken in the longer term.